cdl-geneseo/geneseo-dictionary/V/Vegan.md

 # Vegan

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vegan

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) - A person who chooses not to eat animals, or products that come from an animal such as milk.I am a strict vegan.(adj) - Eating without animal or animal based products.I'm on a vegan diet.(Fazio, U-Z, 2020)